 The Electrical Circuit

-All electrical elements in electrical flow fields or electrical circuits, in which the flowing charge carriers absorb energy, are called current or voltage sources.
-All component parts in which the flowing charge carriers release energy are called the electrical circuit’s load.
-Sources are the origin of electromotive force, a voltage or a potential drop takes place on the electric load.
+All electrical elements in electrical flow fields or electrical circuits, in which the flowing charge carriers absorbed energy, are called current or voltage sources.
+All component parts, in which the flowing charge carriers released energy are called the electrical circuit’s load.
+Sources are the origin of electromotive force, a voltage or a potential drop that takes place on the electric load.

-The question is which method is suited to bring the charge carriers either back again or upwards.
-As this cannot be done in the midst of the flow field, there has to be “an intervention from the outside” like, for instance, intercepting the charge carriers that have arrived at the lower boundary electrode and travelled via an electrical access line to a power source, where, due to the effect of the electromotive force, the necessary energy is supplied and then transported in this state via a second connecting line to the upper border of the flow field.
+The question is, which method is suited to bring the charge carriers either back again or upwards?
+As this cannot be done in the midst of the flow field, there has to be “an intervention from the outside.”
+A good example would be intercepting the charge carriers that have arrived at the lower boundary electrode and traveled via an electrical access line to a power source.
+There, due to the effect of the electromotive force, the necessary energy is supplied and then transported in this state via a second connecting line to the upper border of the flow field.

 In this manner, a continuous circular flow is maintained in a system which is called the electrical circuit.
-It consists of two locally separated elements:
+It consists of two locally separate elements:

-- The voltage source, in which the current-forming charge carriers receive energy.
+- The voltage source, in which the current-forming charge carriers receive energy, and

 - The electrical load, in which they release it again.